 The physics behind this flow is a chemical one.
 The milk which was mostly water, fat and proteins are sensitive to changes to its surrounding.
 Once the dish soap was added it dropped the surface tension of the milk around it and forced the food coloring to start to move.
 The higher surrounding surface tension then pulled the milk and the food coloring from the bottom of the bowl and then forced it back out again.

-The visualization technique used was one of which food die was need.
-In order to see the effect of the dish soap dropping the surface tension and forcing the milk to move was only visible when food die was added.
-The lighting used to capture this image was that of the room we were in and a phone flash light, with this lighting we were able to reduce glare and focus on the movement more.
+Food dye was added in order to see the effect of the dish soap dropping the surface tension and forcing the milk to move.
+The lighting used to capture this image was that of the room we were in and a phone flash light.
+With this lighting we were able to reduce glare and focus on the movement more.

-I feel like this image reveal a lot.
+I feel like this image reveals a lot.
 It helps show what can happen when different fluids mix and how they interact.
-I like the final image that I was able to produce, I feel like in the end the image looks good and shows the flow well.
-If I were to redo I would use a Q-Tip to add in the dish soap, that way we are able to better control it.
+I like the final image that I was able to produce.
+I feel like in the end the image looks good and shows the flow well.
+If I were to redo I would use a Q-Tip to add in the dish soap, that way we would be able to better control it.